Goods of Desire

 Goods of Desire (住好啲) commonly known as G.O.D., is a lifestyle design and retail brand based in Hong Kong.
 Founded in 1996 by Douglas Young, the brand is known for its tongue-in-cheek interpretation of Hong Kong design and culture.
 The English name 'G.O.D.' is a homophonic translation of the Cantonese "住好啲" (jyu hou di), which roughly translates as "to live better".

 In 2023, there are five store locations in Hong Kong.
-The company also sells products wholesale or brand-license to boutiques or department stores in cities such as London, Amsterdam, New York, Los Angeles, Sydney, Shanghai, Taiwan and Singapore.
+The company also sells products wholesale or brand-licensed to boutiques or department stores in cities such as London, Amsterdam, New York, Los Angeles, Sydney, Shanghai, Taiwan and Singapore.

 The brand new flagship store in the heart of Central near Lan Kwai Fong at 6 D'Aguilar Street, Central.

 History

 An architect by training, founder Douglas Young wanted to do a lifestyle and home accessories store, with the aim of designing and manufacturing the products instead of shipping Chinese goods made in the West.
 He launched G.O.D. with the first store in an Ap Lei Chau warehouse (closed 2014) in 1996.
 Within two years, other locations followed, including on Hollywood Road in Central, Tsim Sha Tsui (closed 2012).
 The Hollywood Road store still exists today and is home to the famous Instagram mural done in collaboration with street artist, Alex Croft in 2012.
 In 2001, G.O.D. opened its 20,000 square foot flagship store at Leighton Centre (closed 2013) in Causeway Bay, as well as lifestyle mall 'Delay No Mall', also in Causeway Bay in 2008.

 In 2008, the company introduced a 'Hong Kong Street Culture Gallery' at the Jockey Club Creative Arts Centre in Shek Kip Mei, Kowloon, also the location of their design studio and office.
 The studio remains at this location even though the gallery is closed.
 In 2009, G.O.D. opened at The Peak Galleria (closed 2015) and in Stanley Plaza and Sai Kung in 2011.
 In July 2012, they expanded overseas and opened a 6,000 square foot flagship store (closed 2015) in Singapore's historical riverside Clarke Quay.
 In 2014, G.O.D. became an anchor tenant in PMQ (closed 2020), the historic heritage building turned creative hub in Soho and in the same year, it returned to Causeway Bay (closed end of 2019).